Early Threes at St. Mary's

-This is a two day class on Tuesdays and Thursdays for children that are 2.5 and potty trained by September 1st.
+This is a two day class on Tuesdays and Thursdays for children that are 2.5 (and potty trained) by September 1st.

-What to Expect From Our Early Threes Curriculum
+Early Threes Curriculum

 Full S.T.E.A.M Ahead!

 This engaging educational approach helps our students begin to see how all things in life and in school relate to each other.
-Using science, technology, engineering, arts and math helps guide our students in peer discussion, critical thinking, student inquiry, and problem solving.
+Using science, technology, engineering, arts, and math helps guide our students in peer discussion, critical thinking, student inquiry, and problem-solving.

 Small Groups & Individualized Instruction

 During individualized instruction, a teacher or a teacher's assistant can tailor an activity to meet an individual student's needs.
-Teachers are able to provide a challenge to those students who are ready for extension activities, or work towards strengthening a student's skills while they pursue a specific goal.
+Teachers are able to provide a challenge to those students who are ready for extension activities or work towards strengthening a student's skills while they pursue a specific goal.

-More Preschool Curriculum:
+More Early Threes Curriculum:

-Energizing Readiness – Reading readiness through story telling, finger plays, and listening along to help with pre-reading skills.
+Through our program, "Energizing Readiness" we teach reading readiness through storytelling, finger plays, and listening along to help with pre-reading skills.
 Students will learn the parts of a book, and how to respect and care for books.

-Handwriting (without tears) – Includes recognizing straight and curved lines as written or in the environment; reproducing lines; learning to write simple letters and draw a person.
+Through the "Handwriting Without Tears" curriculum students will learn to recognize straight and curved lines as written or in the environment; reproducing lines; learn to write simple letters and draw a person.

-Social Studies – Includes a monthly unit on a specific country with music, movement, and art; continents study and globe features.
+Includes a monthly unit on a specific country with music, movement, and art; continents study and globe features.

-Science – Discovery of the world around them; experiencing our outdoor classroom; identify body parts and use; nature walk on trails; sensory table.
+Discovery of the world around them; experiencing our outdoor classroom; identify body parts and use; nature walk on trails; sensory table.

-Dramatic Play: Develops social and emotional skills, functioning in a group, and take turns to play cooperatively.
+Develops social and emotional skills, functioning in a group, and take turns to play cooperatively.